nacro90/numb.nvim/README.md

 After running `setup`, you are good to go.
 You can try with entering a number to the vim command line like `:3`.

+When you disable numb, your options are kept in the module level.
+So after you disable it, if you call `setup()` with no overrides, numb will be enabled with your customized options (or default ones if you don't have any).
+You can override the options again with calling `setup{...}` as mentioned above.